Hold on to your hats folks – pumpkin craze is about to hit town.

 Happy pumpkin craze folks.

-Below are some other pumpkin recipes you might like.
+If you liked creamy pasta recipe with pumpkin sauce and toasted hazelnuts, below are some other pumpkin recipes you might like.

-Pasta with Pumpkin Sauce and Toasted Hazelnuts.
+Creamy Pasta Recipe with Pumpkin Sauce and Toasted Hazelnuts

 - 50 g (1/3 cup) hazelnuts